Ariflo/GulpMochaAutomatedTesting/README.md

 - **'watch-test'** has the duty of checking for changes to any of the specifed folders or files in the app.
 As soon as 'gulp.watch' sees a change to any of the files it will automatically run the 'test' task and report the results in the terminal.

-<center> Check out the [ gulp-mocha npm page](https://www.npmjs.com/package/gulp-mocha) to learn more about the cool stuff you can do. </center>
+Check out the [gulp-mocha npm page](https://www.npmjs.com/package/gulp-mocha) to learn more about the cool stuff you can do.

 ##Step 3: Create a Test Folder and and Build your Test File